 - 1. Ensure that the ADB drivers are installed on the host computer. - 2.
 Connect the device to a host computer using a USB cable. - 3.
 Go to Settings. - 4.
 Touch System > Advanced > Developer options . - 5.
 Slide the USB debugging switch to the ON position. - 6.
-If the device and host computer are connected for the first time, the Allow USB debugging? dialog box with the Always allow from this computer check box displays.
-Select the check box, if required. - 7.
-Touch OK or Allow. - 8.
+Touch USB Debugging.
+A check appears in the check box.
+The Allow USB debugging? dialog box appears. - 7.
+Touch OK. - 8.
 On the host computer, navigate to the platform-tools folder and open a command prompt window. - 9.
-Type adb install <application>. where: <application> = the path and filename of the apk file. - 10.
-Disconnect the device from the host computer.
+Type adb install <application>.

+where: <application> = the path and filename of the apk file.

+10. Disconnect the device from the host computer.